6 reasons to choose React Native for your next cross-platform build

-Please note, the advantages as well as shortcomings of this framework are listed here in the base of our own “meandering” experience and might not match public opinions to which each author is entitled to.
+Please note, the advantages as well as shortcomings of this framework listed here rely on our own “meandering” experience.
+These might not match public opinions to which each author subscribes.
 So, without any further delay, let’s dig into this React Native piece of cake.

 A SHORT DEFINITION